sqlity-net/dataplatform-devops-exercises/Module2-Exercise1/README.md

 Note: You have successfully completed this exercise once you have
 1. Written enough tests
 1. All your tests pass when using the "Build" method above

+## Instructions for Exercise 2

+The Lost & Found department needs to *also* calculate handling costs for forgotten items.
+They are still working on a table driven solution but need something working right now.

+For now:  If the customer has more than 10000 rewards points, handling is free.
+If they have less, handling is $37.

+Write the LostAndFound.CalculateHandling(@RewardsBalance) function:

+1. Use the same project that you used for Exercise 1.
+1. Add the appropriate files for tests and code, as needed.
+1. Find a partner, use TDD, and ping-pong style pair programming.
+   1. The first person will write a failing unit test based on the business requirements, and pass keyboard control to their partner.
+   1. The second person in the pair will write just enough code to make that first unit test pass, and then write a new failing unit test.
+   1. The first person will now write just enough code to fix it.
+   1. Rinse & Repeat.